 During the summer between the two years, all students are required to register for the field practicum (DVP 694a).
-Depending upon its scope the practicum is taken for 1-6 credits (to be determined in consultation with the MDP Director).
+Depending upon its scope the practicum is taken for 3, 4, 5, or 6 credits (to be determined in consultation with the MDP Director).

-Note that even if the practicum is taking place off campus, the University charges tuition and fees for the completion of practicum credits.
+Even if the practicum is taking place off campus, the University charges tuition and fees for the completion of practicum credits.

 The practicum must be carried out in the summer; likewise and tuition and fees for DVP 694a must be paid for before the practicum begins (i.e., in late May).

 Fortunately, UA summer courses are charged for all students at the Arizona resident rate (regardless of a student's residency status).
 The exact cost will vary depending upon how many credits are taken.
-For example: tuition and fees for summer 2019 were the following: 2 credits, \$1,566.53; 3 credits, \$2,084.23; 4 credits, \$2,601.93; 5 credits, \$3,119.63; 6 credits, \$3,637.33.

 Since financing (e.g., federal loans) for summer courses may be subject to different rules and restrictions than that during the semester, students should factor their summer expenses in their planning for the summer.
-For instance, some students make use of their academic-year federal loan availability to cover some summer costs, especially if they will be taking fewer than 5 credits (which may affect eligibility).
-Students are strongly encouraged to plan their finances for the full academic year (fall semester, spring semester, and summer) at the outset of each academic year.
-The MDP Program will not have always detailed information about each student's financial aid circumstances, so students should be in direct contact with the Office of Financial Aid.
+For instance, some students make use of their spring semester federal loan availability to cover some summer costs.

 Students generally cannot continue their work as a teaching assistant (TA) or research assistant (RA), particularly if they are carrying out their practicum in any location other than Tucson.
-Likewise, the Coverdell Program, which provides an Outreach Assistantship to selected returned Peace Core volunteers, does not offer support over the summer.